LifeArc/py_perceptabat_cv/README.md

 ```

 ## :anchor: Limitations
 * Input files must contain Daylight SMILES and output must be specified as TXT.
-Extensions and file formats SDF and RDF are not supported
+Extensions and file formats SDF and RDF are not supported.
 * Incredibly large input files may take a lot of time to parse or may not work entirely.
-It is recommended to split it into smaller chunks
+It is recommended to split it into smaller chunks.
 * Python API does not support all available options for ```perceptabat_cv```.
 Please use ```py_perceptabat_cv``` instead for access to all options.

 ## :pencil2: Authors